ages2001/Basic-Calculator-with-Bash/README.md

 # Basic-Calculator-with-Bash
-A basic calculator made with Bash Script on Ubuntu.
+A basic calculator written in Bash Script on Ubuntu.